-If you travel with more than a few pieces of gear, you probably have to pack along a few power adapters as well.
-The Optex LI5200 may be able to save you some space & weight in your luggage.
+If you travel with more than a few pieces of gear, you’ll probably have to throw in a few power adapters as well.
+If so, the Optex LI5200 may be able to save some space & weight in your luggage.

 Optex LI5200 Universal Battery Charger